QE-Lab/dqcsim/doc/src/c-api/gate.apisrc.md

 DQCsim provides three types of gates:

- - Unitary gates: these apply a Pauli matrix on one or more qubits.
+ - Unitary gates: these apply a gate matrix on one or more qubits.
  - Measurement gates: these cause the state of a qubit to be collapsed along and measured in the Z basis.
  - Custom gates: anything else that the downstream plugin supports.